-The sun is out and it’s starting to warm up on the Gold Coast, which means it’s time to get outdoors and experience the world.
+The sun is out and it’s starting to cool down a touch on the Gold Coast, which means it’s time to get outdoors and experience the world without turning into a sweaty puddle.
 Why not try camping?

 It can be a lot of fun and an awesome adventure with your closest friends.
 But if you’re anything like us, you might be a camping newbie, worrying about your ability to survive in the bush with nothing but a tarpaulin hanging overhead and big questions like, what’s it like out there without wifi and a fridge packed full of Messina Gelato?